 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-Every website design and development project includes crucial steps — whether you’re building a new website or undergoing a website redesign.
+Every website design and development project includes a few crucial steps, whether you’re building a new website or undergoing a website redesign.
 While each project is unique, you must perform specific tasks to get a business website up and running.

-Following a well-defined and documented web design process reduces the time needed to complete the project.
-It also improves efficiency and ensures you don’t miss vital components.
+Following a well-defined and documented web design process not only reduces the time needed to complete the project but also improves efficiency and ensures you don’t miss vital components.
 Here, we’ll explore an effective five-step web design process.
 We’ll also share common web design mistakes to avoid and highlight top website builders and design services to consider.

-TEditor’s note: Looking for help designing your company’s website?
-Fill out the below questionnaire to have our vendor partners contact you with free information.
+Editor’s note: Looking for the right website builder for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Stellar website design isn’t just about a pretty visual interface.
 It integrates a well-thought-out strategy with the design and development process to fulfill the website’s ultimate purpose.

-Follow this five-step process to create your winning website.
+Follow this five-step process to create a winning website.

 When starting the website design process, build a creative brief outlining the website’s goals.
-Ask yourself and your team the following questions.
-Include your answers in the creative brief to give your design project clarity and direction.
+Ask yourself and your team the following questions, and include your answers in the creative brief to give your design project clarity and direction.

 You must pinpoint your target audience to answer these questions properly.
 Here’s how to identify your target audience:

 Scope creep is a common web development issue.
-The project’s scope keeps expanding during the web design and development phase — extending the estimated timelines and eventually requiring budget extensions.
+The project’s scope keeps expanding during the web design and development phase — extending the estimated timelines and eventually requiring budget increases.

 Strategic planning with realistic timelines can help you avoid scope creep and set up your website for success.
 You’ll need to address three primary elements when planning your website design strategy: